Angell134/Unlocking-Accounts-on-AD/README.md

 <img width="734" height="730" alt="Screenshot 2025-07-19 123842" src="https://github.com/user-attachments/assets/005d2c77-e168-4c3b-b993-c285e8527717" />

-<p>After that, you should communicate with your employees, informing them that it's been unlocked </p>
+<p>After unlocking the account, be sure to inform the employee that their access has been restored and they can now log in. </p>

 <br />
 </p>